CAIDA/bgpstream/pybgpstream/docs/api__pybgpstream.rst

             - 'next-hop': The next-hop IP address (basestring)
             - 'as-path': The AS path (basestring)
             - 'prefix': The prefix (basestring)
+            - 'communities': The communities (a list of dictionaries, each one representing a community; each dictionary has the `asn` and the `value` keys)
 	 - *withdrawal*
             - 'prefix': The prefix (basestring)
 	 - *peerstate*